So you are looking for piano online lessons and you wonder which one is the best?

 This is an unusual method compared to others.
 As the name says, you will learn only by ear, no music sheets.

-The main component is a software (Mac, PC) allowing to load or download from the app any MIDI file.
-It then shows you which keys to play, along with additional instruments acting like a band if your file is multi-instrumental
+The main component is a piece of software (Mac, PC) allowing to load or download from the app any MIDI file.
+It then shows you which keys to play, along with additional instruments acting as a band if your file is multi-instrumental

 It is quite focused on Gospel, but you can get modules for Jazz and Salsa.

 I quite enjoyed following a few lessons (friendly and fun teacher) and was impressed by the software which allows us to directly browse and play any MIDI file.

 Take a free lesson here: